DS-160 Form: What It Is, Application, Fees and More!

 • Digital photo: According to the Department of State, you can submit your digital passport-style photo during the application process.
 (You can review the complete list of photo requirements in advance.)

 • Other information you may need: Depending on your home country and consulate, you may need additional information for your DS-160, such as bank account statements and social media account information.
-Additional information for your DS-160 F-1 visa could be requested prior to or during your interview, so be sure to have these documents handy.
+Additional information for your DS-160 visa form could be requested prior to or during your interview, so be sure to have these documents handy.
 That way, you will be ready if they ask during the F-1 visa interview.

-DS-160 Form Fees and Application Process
+DS-160 Form Fees

-How Long Does a DS-160 Form Take to Process?
+How Long Does a DS-160 Form Take To Process?

 Remember, while you have completed the DS-160 portion of the visa application process, you still have to pass the in-person interview at your local embassy or consulate.
 Make sure to schedule your F-1 visa interview as soon as possible, as delays can last weeks.